-- 1. Set the air inlet selection lever to the " solution." - 2.
-Set the air outlet control dial to the " position. - 3.
-Turn the temperature control dial all the way right. - 4.
+- 1. Set the air inlet selection lever to the " position. - 2.
+Set the air flow control dial to the " position. - 3.
+Turn the temperature control dial all the way to the right. - 4.
 Set the fan speed control lever to the highest speed.

 Warm air also comes out from the right and left air outlets.
-To stop warm air flow from these outlets, turn the corresponding thumb-wheel to the " \bowtie " position.
+To stop warm air flow from these outlets, turn the corresponding thumb-wheel to the " \sum " position.